2025 Admissions guidance

 Section Two – The Applicant Statement

-The UCAS reference has changed in format and structure for this admissions cycle 2023/2024.
-It is now possible for the Academic Referee to provide extenuating circumstances information in a specific section of the reference within the UCAS application.
+The format and structure of the UCAS Reference provides the Academic Referee with the opportunity to give detailed information regarding any extenuating circumstances experienced by the applicant.
 Undergraduate Admissions expect those extenuating circumstances to be supported and outlined by the Academic Referee in the academic reference.
 They may also be referred to by the applicant, but this is not necessary if the Academic Referee has described in detail how the applicant has been impacted by their extenuating circumstances.
 If there are no extenuating circumstances where the applicant has been directly impacted we respectfully ask that no information is provided and the section is left blank.

 The University is fully committed to support applicants with extenuating circumstances and where the impact has been assessed as significant and it is clear the applicant has had a less successful outcome in their exam performance, Undergraduate Admissions will make an adjusted offer to the applicant.
 The grading of the assessment of the impact of the extenuating circumstances will determine to what extent the published entry requirements are adjusted.
 Therefore it is very important for the University’s Extenuating Circumstances Panel to be equipped with detailed and specific information in relation to the applicant’s extenuating circumstances in order for that impact assessment to be appropriately considered.
 This includes the Academic Referee’s assessment of how the applicant has been impacted and also must include dates and timing of the extenuating circumstances.
 This will avoid any need to request additional information.
 If additional information is required an email will be sent from the Undergraduate Admissions email address directly to the Academic Referee.